wadehammes/base-css4-wordpress/wp-content/plugins/admin-menu-editor/readme.txt

 3. Re-ordering menu items via drag and drop

 == Changelog ==

+= 1.8.8 =
+* Added the ability to edit more plugin details like author name, site URL and version number.
+Note that this feature only changes how plugins are displayed.
+It doesn't actually modify plugin files.
+* Fixed a PHP deprecation notice: "strpos(): Non-string needles will be interpreted as strings in the future".
+Hopefully this time it's been fixed for good.
+* Fixed a couple of HTML validation errors.
+* Fixed an inefficiency where the plugin would reinitialise the media frame every time the user tried to select an image from the media library.
+* Added a partial workaround for situations where menu icons that were more than 32 pixels wide would be displayed incorrectly.
+* Tested up to WP 5.1.1.

 = 1.8.7 =
 * Fixed a bug introcuded in 1.8.6 that caused a PHP warning "strpos(): Empty needle".